-Just like March, the daytime temperatures in April average around 15°C / 59°F. There are a lot of pleasant, warm days and the beginning of April is marked by the cherry blossom being in full bloom.
+Just like March, the daytime temperatures in April average around 15°C / 59°F. There are a lot of pleasant, warm days and the beginning of April is marked by the cherry blossoms being in full bloom.
 As the sun shines for a long time, it’s the perfect time to venture to Tokyo’s suburbs and enjoy the different and beautiful hanami viewing spots.
 As the temperature differences between day and night are still rather large, do make sure to bring a coat and keep things like mask or scarf in your bag as to not catch a cold!

 The maximum temperatures often exceed 20°C / 68°F in May and thus it is a wonderfully pleasant month that is usually neither too hot nor too cold.
 Even the nights start to get warmer and are rarely below 10°C / 50°F. May’s sunshine hours are also the longest, but spring rain is also very characteristic for this beautiful month.
 Taking a look at the weather forecast before heading out to explore Tokyo is definitely recommended, lest you want to be surprised by sudden showers.

-A Hanami Clothing Guide – Dressed for Cherry Blossoms!
+Spring in Japan Outfit Guide – Dressed for Cherry Blossoms!

 As March is still rather chilly with temperatures around 10°C / 50°F, a warm coat and a scarf are still a must when venturing outside.

 April, on the other hand, is warmer and a lot more pleasant during the day, making a winter coat obsolete.
 Nights, however, are still cold and shouldn’t be underestimated.
 Especially in central Tokyo, cold winds tend to blow rather strongly between the tall buildings, so make sure that your jacket is warm enough.
 Keeping a scarf in your bag is also an excellent idea.

 May finally gets rid of the need for any warm coats or jackets, and light clothes such as cardigans and long-sleeve shirts enter the stage!
 The main bane of May, however, is hay fever.
 Over 50 different plants, such as cedar and cypress, can make your nose and eyes terribly itchy if you have one or more allergies, along with all the other unpleasant and annoying symptoms of hay fever.

 How to Hanami – the Ultimate Japanese Cherry Blossom Experience

-As breathtaking as the cherry blossom spring in Tokyo is, please don’t forget that it is still March and it can get pretty chilly, so make sure to dress appropriately.
+As breathtaking as the cherry blossom spring in Tokyo is, please don’t forget that it is still March and it can get pretty chilly, so make sure to bring the right clothes.